 LPPC members, like states, municipalities and other local government entities, use municipal bonds to invest in new infrastructure in the most affordable manner for the communities we serve.
 The interest earned on municipal bonds is currently exempt from federal income tax.
-In any future tax reform debates Congress should continue the current federal tax treatment of municipal bonds.
-It is the primary financing tool of critical infrastructure investments and directly affects the prices that public power customers pay for electricity, especially small business and low- and fixed-income households.
+In any future tax reform debates, Congress should continue the current federal tax treatment of municipal bonds.
+It is the primary financing tool of critical infrastructure investments and directly affects the prices that public power consumers pay for electricity, especially small business and low- and fixed-income households.

 Every year, public power utilities average $15 billion in new infrastructure investment.
 This includes investments in power generation, transmission, distribution, reliability, demand control, efficiency and emissions control—which are all needed to deliver safe, affordable and reliable electricity.
 Over the next five years, LPPC members will issue $14.25 billion in tax-exempt municipal bonds to build and improve critical infrastructure to ensure reliability of the grid.

 The U.S. municipal bond market is established and sound.
 With a robust and comprehensive federal legislative and regulatory system in place, investors and taxpayers are well-protected.
 LPPC members are significant participants in the municipal bond market; members currently hold $68.47 billion in tax-exempt bonds.

-Limiting or eliminating the income tax exemption for interest from municipal bonds would increase borrowing costs for public power and other state and local governments and, as a result, would reduce investments in vital infrastructure across the country and increase the cost of electricity for public power customers.
-Ultimately, a disproportionate share of this burden will be shouldered by those who can least afford it.
+Limiting or eliminating the income tax exemption for interest from municipal bonds would increase borrowing costs for public power and other state and local governments and, as a result, would reduce investments in vital infrastructure across the country and increase the cost of electricity for public power consumers.

 Maintaining the current exclusion for municipal bond interest is essential for infrastructure investment, economic growth, and job creation.
 They serve the best interests of communities.